cloud-cipher/website/content/index.md

 ## Trust and Reliability

 Cybersecurity is all about trust, and we take that seriously.
-When you choose Cloud Cipher you're choosing a partner who prioritises transparency, integrity, and reliability.
+When you choose FortiGuard you're choosing a partner who prioritises transparency, integrity, and reliability.

 ## Your Security, Our Priority

 Your data, your network, your business – we take it personally.
-At Cloud Cipher we are committed to securing your digital assets, ensuring your peace of mind, and empowering you to thrive in a digital world fraught with threats.
+At FortiGuard we are committed to securing your digital assets, ensuring your peace of mind, and empowering you to thrive in a digital world fraught with threats.

 Partner with us, and let's fortify your future together.

-**Email: <info@cloud-cipher.co.uk>**
+**Email: <info@fortiguardltd.com>**

 ---